Total Ankle Replacement

 Dr. Mahmoud typically schedules check-ups at 2 weeks, 6 weeks, and 12 weeks out from the procedure to check progress.
 After recovery, annual checkups are recommended to make sure the ankle replacement is still functioning well.

 Total Ankle Replacement in Augusta, GA

-Dr. Stephen White is our expert in total ankle replacement at Augusta Orthopedic & Sports Medicine Specialists.
-Dr. White received fellowship training at a facility well-known for total ankle replacement and gained firsthand experience in the procedure by working with surgeons who were among the first to design ankle replacement implants.
-If you would like to schedule an appointment with Dr. White, please call our office at 706-863-9797, or use our convenient online form to submit an appointment request.
+Dr. Karim Mahmoud is our expert in total ankle replacement at Augusta Orthopedic & Sports Medicine Specialists.
+Dr. White received fellowship training at a facility well-known for total ankle replacements.
+If you would like to schedule an appointment with Dr. Mahmoud, please call our office at 706-863-9797, or use our convenient online form to submit an appointment request.